wnichola/GetData-012-Course-Project/Course Project/run_analysis.md

 ```
 ## Generate the metadata for analysis and comparing with information we already have.
 ### Information provided in the project
-1. Number of Participants: 30
+1. Number of Subjects: 30
 2. Data apportionment between Training and Test:  70% & 30%
 3. Number of Feature Domain Variables (with time & frequency): 561
 4. Number of Activities measured: 9